Emotional moment Israeli hostages reunited with families after 737 days in captivity

 Eitan Horn

 The brothers were reportedly held together until Yair was released during the February 2025 ceasefire.
-At the time, Hamas released a video at the time showing Eitan and Yair hugging and crying.
+Hamas released a video at the time showing Eitan and Yair hugging and crying.

 He is said to have immigrated to Israel as a teenager and lives in Kfar Saba.